White Inch

 White Inch was an island lying in the estuarine waters of the River Clyde close to Glasgow in the Parish of Govan, Lanarkshire, Scotland.
 Due to the deliberate disposal of dredged material from the Clyde, it became physically part of the northern, Lanarkshire side, of the river bank from the 1830s and is now entirely built over.
-The name lives on in the Whiteinch district of Glasgow, street names, etc., and probably relates to white colored sand deposits.
+The name lives on in the Whiteinch district of Glasgow, street names, etc., and probably relates to white coloured sand deposits.

 Islands in the River Clyde

 Islands of the River Clyde, rather than sand or mud banks only exposed at low water, once included in the order, working upstream towards Glasgow:- Milton, Bodinbo, Newshot, Ron, Sand Inch, Kings Inch, Buck Inch, White Inch, and Water Inch.
 A Colin's Isle also once sat in the waters of the Cart near its confluence with the River Clyde.
+Buck Inch was locally known as the 'Packman Isle' and has merged with the lands of Scotstoun.